rails/cssbundling-rails/README.md

 ## Installation

 You must already have node and yarn installed on your system.
+You will also need npx version 7.1.0 or later.
 Then:

 1. Add `cssbundling-rails` to your Gemfile with `gem 'cssbundling-rails'`
 2. Run `./bin/bundle install`